If you’re a regular reader of this site, it may seem hard to believe, but even first-class passengers sometimes need help.

 “Although my initial complaint was with the food, it has escalated to a total lack of follow-through on American’s part,” he says.
 “I haven’t seen any analysis of the object yet, so I have no idea what I was exposed to.”

 Fair enough.
 I checked with American, which was quick to point out that the incident occurred before the merger.

 “It may be tough to track down folks who have personal knowledge and we may need to search records,” a representative told me.

-American agreed to follow up with Hartwick and share the internal documents he’d been promised.
+American agreed to follow up with Hartwick and fulfill its promise to share the internal documents with him.
 As to sweetening the $500 offer, that seems unlikely.